 In this conversation, Joyce and Lily talk about Lily’s past experience working in China and her outlook on the blockchain industry on a global level.
 Lily shares her views on how the crypto industry is evolving between the East and West, what China may be doing with Crypto and Blockchain, and also how she thinks about investing in blockchain globally.
 You can follow Lily’s Twitter here

-🌹 Throughout next week, we will be sharing more with our premium members of Lily’s insights on China’s Blockchain strategy, the ongoing race between public blockchain, national governments and companies, and Lily’s investment outlook.
+Throughout next week, we will be sharing more with our premium members about Lily’s insights on China’s Blockchain strategy, the ongoing race between public blockchain, national governments and companies, and Lily’s investment outlook.

 “My general thesis is that in the past, nearly every major technology trend has been owned by Silicon Valley.
 If you think about the core layer technology, if you just sort of break it into 3 general parts, the core Layer 1 technologies as we call it today, but if you think about that originally, silicon, was really like the sort of the base layer technology.
 It’s kind of down south in San Jose, let’s say.
 And then the business models have more or less Mountain View, Palo Alto, and then that was for example, of course, Google, Facebook, whatever else.
 And of course, there’s an iterative process between the business model and most of the underlying supporting technology or infrastructure.
 And then the consumer experiments, consumer adoption experiments more recently like Uber and Airbnb, they were all basically executed here at San Francisco.
 And so this whole sort of experimentation cycle all happened really within like 20-30 miles of one another.
 And so you can say it’s centralized, it’s vertically integrated, some people might even say it’s monopoly whatever, but it’s also efficient.